Tom Waits Glitter And Doom - Houston

 The above two photos are my favorites of the evening.
 The rest are here in my gallery.

-6 Responses to “Tom Waits Glitter And Doom - Houston”
+9 thoughts on “Tom Waits Glitter And Doom – Houston

 I really dig that second photo.